-Ren halts before the massive gate.
-He looks like a high-noon gunslinger laying down the law.
+Ren halts before the massive gate, feet spread like a high-noon gunslinger.

 “You!”
-The guard singles me out with a gloved finger.
+The guard points at me.
 “Name and purpose!”

 “His name is Jon,” Ren says.
 “He is under my protection.”

-The guard turns and confers with someone out of sight—his superior, I imagine—then turns back to us.
-“Ren of the Barrens!
-I would ask you a question!”
+The guard confers with someone out of sight, then turns back to us.
+“Ren of the Barrens, I would ask you a question!”

-“Then ask it in haste!
+“Ask it in haste, guardsman!
 I would fill my belly and rest my feet!”

 “Your last dalliance—how in the gods did she stand your odor?”